microsoft/pylance-release/docs/settings/python_analysis_includeAliasesFromUserFiles.md

 ### Does enabling `includeAliasesFromUserFiles` affect third-party libraries?

 No, this setting only affects alias symbols defined in your user files (the code within your project).
-Alias symbols in third-party libraries are already included by default, as they are less likely to change frequently, there is no significant performance concern.
+Alias symbols in third-party libraries are already included by default.
+As they are less likely to change frequently, there is no significant performance concern.

 ### Why are alias symbols from user files excluded by default?